Ongun1905/DBL-HTI-Group-33-/README.md

 Follow the link in the console output (http://127.0.0.1:8000/) to view the web app in action!

 # Feature explanation
 This tool is a web-based network visualization application.
 It contains 2 visualizations: A node-link diagram and an adjacency matrix.
-The beginnings of a data upload tool can be seen on the frontpage, but the source code still uses a static file in the source directory.
+The data upload tool can be seen on the frontpage, as well as links to all three visualization option.
+The first visualization option is reserved to the node-link diagram, the second one is to the adjacency matrix and the final one is reserved to the combined version of both visualizations, including all interactive options.

 <hr>